 - Level 5 is a great achievement at KS2 SATs and shows the child is working at a high level.

 - Level 6 is very rare at primary school; the top 1% of children in the country would be Level 6 at age 11.
+Since 2012 some children have taken Level 6 KS2 SATs in maths and English at the end of Year 6.

 - No sub levels are given.